MikeTaylor/palaeo-vo/vo-manuscript.md

 ### Relevance to other work

 There are biological questions for which we cannot give a well-defined answer except in the context of a well-defined vertebral orientation: e.g., measuring cross-sectional area of the neural canal.
+XXX use slide 17.

 XXX Cite work on this